People's Liberation Army Navy Submarine Force: Development

+The Type 039A submarine (Yuan-class) is the latest of China's indigenous submarine.
 The hull seems to resemble Russian influences (as it is similar to the Kilo) while also adapting features found on the Type 039.
 The Yuan-class is likely fitted with an AIP system to achieve maximum silent operational capabilities and can be armed with advanced Russian and Chinese torpedoes and cruise missiles.
 The Yuan-class came as a surprise to US military intelligence, as the submarine's existence was entirely unknown until internet images emerged.
 This class of submarine is expected to have capabilities which surpass the Kilo and Song-classes considerably.
 Series production began late in 2007, with at least 17 boats identified so far and up to 3 more under construction.